jairomelo/mstdb_manager/api/v2/README.md

 # API V2 - Lightweight Reference-Based Design

 ## Overview
 API V2 introduces a cleaner, more performant architecture that addresses the issues with V1's heavy nested serializers.
-T### 4. **History/Attribution**
-- Clean separation allows adding audit fields
-- Reference-based design supports versioning
-- Can add history endpoints without breaking existing structure

-### 5. **Travel Trajectory Visualization**
-- Optimized endpoints for map visualizations
-- Lightweight trajectory points with coordinates
-- Summary statistics for performance
-- Detailed trajectory data when neededversion is designed specifically to support table-style visualizations, CSV exports, and better frontend performance.
+It is designed to support new features like table views, CSV export, and map visualizations while maintaining a clear separation of concerns.

 ## Key Improvements Over V1